oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. Make sure you have deployed the domain from the [Update1 use case](#update1-use-case).

 2. Create an updated image.

    Recall that a goal of the [Initial use case](#initial-use-case) was to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that were staged in `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
 The staged files included a web application in a WDT ZIP archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
 The final image was called `model-in-image:WLS-v1` and, in addition to having a copy of the staged files in its `/u01/wdt/models` directory, also contained a WebLogic installation and a WebLogic Deploy Tooling installation.

-   In this use case, we will follow similar steps to the [Initial use case](#initial-use-case) in order to create a new image with an updated application and model, plus deploy the updated model and application to the running [Update1 use case](#update1-use-case) domain.
+   In this use case, you will follow similar steps to the [Initial use case](#initial-use-case) in order to create a new image with an updated application and model, plus deploy the updated model and application to the running [Update1 use case](#update1-use-case) domain.

-   - Understanding our updated WDT archive.
+   - Understanding your updated WDT archive.

      The updated archive for this use case is in directory `/tmp/mii-sample/archives/archive-v2`.
-We will use it to create an archive ZIP file for the image.
+You will use it to create an archive ZIP file for the image.
 This archive is similar to the `/tmp/mii-sample/archives/archive-v1` from the [Initial use case](#initial-use-case) with the the following differences:
      - It includes an updated version of the application in `./wlsdeploy/applications/myapp-v2` (while keeping the original application in directory `./wlsdeploy/applications/myapp-v1`).
      - The application in `./wlsdeploy/applications/myapp-v2/myapp_war/index.jsp` contains a single difference from the original application: it changes the line `out.println("Hello World!
 This is version 'v1' of the mii-sample JSP web-app.");` to `out.println("Hello World!
 This is version 'v2' of the mii-sample JSP web-app.");`.

-     For additional information about archives, see the [Understanding our first archive](#understanding-our-first-archive) section in the [Initial use case](#initial-use-case) within this sample.
+     For additional information about archives, see the [Understanding your first archive](#understanding-your-first-archive) section in the [Initial use case](#initial-use-case) within this sample.

    - Stage a ZIP file of the WDT archive.

      > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the paths below.

-     When we create our updated image, we will use the files in staging directory `/tmp/mii-sample/model-in-image__WLS-v2`.
-In preparation, we need it to contain a ZIP file of the new WDT application archive.
+     When you create your updated image, you will use the files in staging directory `/tmp/mii-sample/model-in-image__WLS-v2`.
+In preparation, you need it to contain a ZIP file of the new WDT application archive.

      Run the following commands to create your application archive ZIP file and put it in the expected directory: